 Dr. Michael Ombrello - Translational Genetics and Genomics, NIAMS - molecular basis for inflammatory disease

-Prof. Giulia Palermo - Dept. of Bioengineering, University of California, Riverside - dynamics and allostery in CRISPR-Cas9
+Prof. Giulia Palermo - Dept. of Bioengineering, University of California, Riverside - CRISPR-Cas9 allostery in silico (R01 GM136815)

 Prof. Georgios Pantouris - Dept. of Chemistry, University of the Pacific - structure and function of MIF

-Prof. Victor Batista - Dept. of Chemistry, Yale University - allostery in CRISPR-Cas9, dynamics of MIF
+Prof. Victor Batista - Dept. of Chemistry, Yale University - molecular simulations of CRISPR-Cas9 and MIF dynamics (R01 GM136815)

 Dr. Sean Monaghan - Dept. of Surgery, Alpert Medical School at Brown - splicing of U1-70K in lung disease, clinical aspects of MIF/GMCSF